tmatofa/quickstart-eks-cdk-python/README.md

 To upgrade the chart version update the chart version to the upstream version you see there, save it and then do a `cdk deploy`.

-**NOTE:** I was thinking about parametising this to the top of `cluster-bootstrap/eks_cluster.py` but it is possible as the Chart versions change that the values you have to specify might also change.
-As such I have not done so as a reminder that this change might require a bit of testing and research rather than just popping a new version number in and expecting it'll work
+**NOTE:** While we were thinking about parametising this to the top of `cluster-bootstrap/eks_cluster.py`, it is possible as the Chart versions change that the values you have to specify might also change.
+As such, we have not done so as a reminder that this change might require a bit of research and testing rather than just popping a new version number in and expecting it'll work.